Uganda National Pipeline Company

 The Uganda National Pipeline Company (UNPC), officially National Pipeline Company Uganda Limited, is a wholly owned subsidiary of the Uganda National Oil Company (UNOC), tasked with managing Uganda’s interests in crude oil, petroleum products, and natural gas pipelines and storage infrastructure.

-UNPC was incorporated under the Companies Act of 2012, with the main objective being to hold the Uganda Government's interest in the crude oil, petroleum products and natural gas pipelines together with storage facilities and associated infrastructure, within the country's nascent petroleum industry.
+UNPC was incorporated under the Companies Act of 2012, with the main objective being to hold the Uganda Government's interest in the East African Crude Oil Pipeline, the Hoima-Kampala Petroleum Products Pipeline and the natural gas pipelines together with storage facilities and associated infrastructure, within the country's nascent petroleum industry.

-Established around 2015 under Uganda’s Companies Act, UNPC holds a 15% stake in the East African Crude Oil Pipeline (EACOP) and oversees the Kampala Storage Terminal (KST), supporting Uganda’s petroleum sector development.
+Established around 2015 under Uganda’s Companies Act, UNPC holds a 15 percent stake in the EACOP and oversees the Kampala Fuel Storage Facility (KFSF), supporting Uganda’s petroleum sector development.
 Based in Kampala, UNPC aims to ensure efficient energy transport and storage to drive economic growth.

 History

 UNPC was formed on June 12, 2015 as a private limited liability company under the Companies Act, aligning with Uganda’s 2008 National Oil and Gas Policy and the Petroleum Acts of 2013.
 Created as a UNOC subsidiary, UNPC addressed the need for pipeline and storage infrastructure to commercialize Uganda’s 6.5 billion barrels of oil reserves, with 1.4 billion recoverable.
 By 2017, UNPC began managing the Jinja Petroleum Storage Terminal (JPST) with One Petroleum Limited, establishing its early focus on storage facilities.